 At the turn of the 19th century, Napoleon’s armies uncovered a remarkable object near the Egyptian town of el-Rashid: a large, gray slab containing three blocks of the same text in three different scripts: Greek, Ancient Egyptian cursive and the yet-untranslated hieroglyphics.
 Known as the Rosetta Stone, this trilingual slab presented an unmatched opportunity to unlock the stories of the Ancient Egyptians.
 In the two decades following the discovery, Thomas Young, an Englishman, would go on to deduce part of the hieroglyphic alphabet and Jean-François Champollion, a Frenchman, to decipher the ancient language.
 However, none of their work would have been possible were if not for the travels of a lesser-known figure: a young Englishman named William Bankes.

 Bankes was ready to leave early 19th-century London.
 While his father wanted him to pursue a career in politics, Bankes’ true passions were art and architecture.
 He could read Latin and Greek, was an accomplished artist and draftsman, and was fascinated by the discoveries being made in Egypt and the Middle East.
 Bankes was also gay, and London was not a safe place to be a homosexual at the time.
-In 1809, 21 young men had been sentenced to death merely for having indecent thoughts.
+One year, 21 young men were sentenced to death merely for having indecent thoughts.
 Conveniently, part of a wealthy Englishman’s education involved making a "Grand Tour" of Europe, the Middle East and Africa.
 Fueled by a love of antiquities and fleeing a homophobic culture, Bankes set out to Italy, Greece, Egypt and the Holy Land from 1815-1819.
 He made two trips to Egypt, during which he would make three significant contributions that would lead to the decipherment of hieroglyphics and open a new porthole into the past.

 His visit to the island temple of Philae in 1815 set the wheels of decipherment in motion.
 Built over a period of three centuries during the Greco-Roman period, Philae was known as the “Jewel of the Nile” and a must-see for every traveler passing through in the 19th century.
 Today, the temple rests a half-mile away from its original location, moved by UNESCO during the middle of the 20th century due to rising waters caused by the Aswan High Dam.
 There, a 20-foot tall obelisk and pedestal, inscribed with hieroglyphics and Greek, caught Bankes' eye.
 Sensing its importance, he enlisted Italian strongman and antiquity hunter Giovanni Belzoni to ship it to his estate in London, where it still stands.